The Irish Times: Political stances and controversial stories

-The following May, the paper launched a new international edition, which was available in London and southeast England at the same time as other daily newspapers (previously, copies of the Irish edition were flown from Dublin to major cities in Britain on passenger flights, arriving around lunchtime).
-It was printed at the Newsfax plant in Hackney, and uses the Financial Times distribution network.

-The Irish Times tended to support the Lisbon Treaty.
+The Irish Times tended to support the 2007 Lisbon Treaty, which adjusted the operation of the European Union.
 However, opposing views were also printed, including articles by Declan Ganley of Libertas Ireland, and other anti-Lisbon campaigners.

-The Central Bank of Ireland fined The Irish Times in 2008 after it admitted breaking market abuse rules.

-In 2009, the Supreme Court ordered the paper to pay €600,000 in costs despite winning its case about the importance of protecting journalistic sources, and called its destruction of evidence "reprehensible conduct".

-The newspaper has been criticized for its perceived support of the British Army.
-An article in The Phoenix magazine examined an article in The Irish Times published in August 2010 on Irish nationals serving in the British Army.
-According to The Phoenix, the article romanticized the war in Afghanistan and was little more than a recruitment advertisement for the British Army.
-The magazine accused the editor Geraldine Kennedy and the Irish Times board of violating the Defence Act which prohibits any kind of advertising for recruitment for a foreign army and article 15.6.1 of the Constitution of Ireland which states "The right to raise and maintain military or armed forces is vested exclusively in the Oireachtas".
+On 31 July 2010, The Irish Times published an article titled "The fighting Irish" about Irish nationals who enlisted in the British Armed Forces.
+The article featured interviews with members of the Royal Irish Regiment and the Irish Guards.
+It was subsequently criticised by current affairs magazine The Phoenix, which argued that the article romanticised the War in Afghanistan and served as little more than an indirect advertisement for the British military.
+The Phoenix accused the editor of The Irish Times, Geraldine Kennedy, of violating the Irish Defence Act which prohibits all forms of military recruitment advertising on the behalf of foreign militaries.

 On 9 September 2011, the paper published a pseudonymous article by Kate Fitzgerald.
 Unknown to the paper, she had taken her life on 22 August 2011.
 The revelation sparked a nationwide debate on suicide with her parents appearing on television to discuss suicide and depression.
 The article criticised the reaction to her illness by her employer, The Communications Clinic, although it was only after she was identified as the author that her employer became known.
 The article was later removed from the paper's website, causing controversy online.
 The editor later told her parents that sections of her article were factually incorrect, but could not say which ones.
 Kate's parents complained to the Office of the Press Ombudsman about an apology made to The Communications Clinic, their complaint was upheld.